Main Navigation

 View available sections

-This course presents practical, theoretical, and empirical information on the dynamics of family and parenthood across the life cycle.
-Emphasis is placed on understanding how families and parents in diverse ecological and social contexts experience their roles and relationships as well as differences in role socialization and patterns of individual and family adjustment to transition and development.
-The course provides a basis for professionals working with parents and families across varying settings to understand the factors that contribute to risk and those that offer unique opportunities to support and enhance family systems and parents.
+Practical, theoretical, and empirical information on the dynamics of family and parenthood across the lifespan.
+Emphasis on understanding how families and parents in diverse ecological and social contexts experience their roles and relationships.
+Exploration of factors that contribute to risk as well as evidence-based practices to support and enhance family systems and parents.

 Course Learning Objectives